This article is part of a larger series on Business Financing.

-10 Advantages of Venture Capital
+Advantages of Venture Capital

 1. Large Amounts of Capital Can Be Raised

-3. Monthly Payments Are Not Required
+3. No Monthly Payments

-4. Personal Assets Don’t Need to Be Pledged
+4. Personal Assets Don’t Need To Be Pledged

-5. Experienced Leadership & Advice Is Available
+5. Experienced Leadership and Advice Is Available

 6. Networking Opportunities Are Provided